MANVSim/MANVSim/app/api/generated/doc/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **runActionPerformResultGet**
-> RunActionPerformResultGet200Response runActionPerformResultGet(performedActionId, patientId)
+> String runActionPerformResultGet(performedActionId, patientId)

-Gets the result of a performed action.
+Gets the result of a performed action and officially finishes/dequeues the action of the patient.

 ### Example
 ```dart